LoufaSupreme/TopCellar/README.md

 - [x] When adding an entry with a customer or contact that doesn't exist, prompt user if they'd like to create a new one
 - [x] Add frontend checks for required fields (create, edit)
 - [x] Add backend checks for required fields (create, edit)
+- [ ] Make alerts have absolute position and stack on eachother
 - [x] Allow uploading pictures when creating or editing an entry
 - [ ] Allow deleting of pictures when in edit mode
 - [ ] Expand pictures when clicked